 Baptism In Remote Areas

-I heard a story once of some new believers in the high mountains of Nepal.
+I heard a story once of new believers in the high mountains of Nepal.
 They lived above the tree line.
-In order to reach their village it took at least six days of walking on narrow mountain paths.
-They had believed, but as they considered baptism, they faced a difficulty.
+To go to their village, it required six days of walking on narrow mountain paths.
+The new believers had come to faith, but as they considered baptism, they faced a difficulty.
 There was a shortage of water in the village.
 It had to be carried by yaks from the river far below.
 There was also a shortage of “qualified” people who could do the baptism (according to the traditions of churches in their country).
 The pastors back in Kathmandu didn’t have time to trek many days up a mountain to baptize these people!

 What were they to do?
 Some of the national church planters who had taken the gospel there originally were from a Baptist church background.
 “They need to be immersed!” they thought.
 There was also the problem of how cold the rivers in those mountains were, even if the trek down the mountain was made.
 Some of those who had believed were quite old.